-Those advised to 'shield' have been added as a new category of people who are deemed to be incapable of work for the purposes of qualifying for SSP.
+Those advised to 'shield' have been added as a category of people deemed to be incapable of work for the purposes of qualifying for SSP.

-Instead of paying SSP, some employers might decide to designate the employee as a 'furloughed' worker - click here.
+NOTE: Instead of paying SSP, some employers might decide to designate the employee as a 'furloughed' worker - click here.

 Getting benefits paid when they have a Post Office Card Account

 To prevent 'shielders' having to leave the home to withdraw benefits from a Post Office, the DWP and the Post Office launched a scheme whereby, when